Our Services

 Helpful Resources

-Squirting is a real physiological response in some people, typically the release of urethral fluid that often includes diluted urine mixed with small amounts of Skene’s gland secretions; not experiencing it is also normal and it is not a measure of better sex.
+Squirting is a real physiological response in some people.
+It typically involves the release of urethral fluid—often diluted urine mixed with small amounts of Skene's gland secretions.
+Not experiencing squirting is equally normal and is not a measure of better or healthier sex.

 Let's clear the air.